Blessing-09/exercise-contact-list-context/README.md

     - Read contacts
     - Update
     - Delete
 - (Optional) Ask the user for confirmation before deleting a contact.
-We recommend wsing a Modal component for this.
+We recommend using a Modal component for this.

 All functionalities must be implemented under the concept of Context.API.